Book cover

 1.4 Bounded Contexts

 Over time, software inevitably grows in complexity and scope.
-Thus, it is unrealistic to expect that large and complex organizations will have a single domain model.
+Therefore, it is unrealistic to expect that large and complex organizations will have a single domain model.

-Instead, it’s natural for these organizations to have systems serving users with diverse profiles and requirements.
-Particularly, this diversity complicates the definition of a single ubiquitous language.
+Rather, it’s natural for these organizations to have systems serving users with diverse profiles and requirements.
+In particular, this diversity complicates the definition of a single ubiquitous language.
 Then, the solution lies in decomposing these complex domains into smaller and more manageable ones, which DDD refers to as Bounded Contexts.

 Example: Let’s consider a scenario where our library expands to include a financial department.
-This department has specific needs that demand a separate domain with its own language.
-For instance, within this finance domain, the User class might be renamed to Client and could demand additional attributes to accommodate financial-specific requirements.
+This department has specific needs that necessitate a separate domain with its own language.
+For instance, within this finance domain, the User class might be renamed to Client and might require additional attributes to accommodate finance-specific requirements.

 1.5 Conclusion

-In a reference material he wrote in 2014, Eric Evans defined DDD as follows:
+In a reference document he wrote in 2014, Eric Evans defined DDD as follows:

 Domain-Driven Design is an approach to the development of complex software in which we: (1) Focus on the core domain; (2) Explore models in a creative collaboration of domain practitioners and software practitioners; (3) Speak a ubiquitous language within an explicitly bounded context.

-The ubiquitous language should also be reflected in the source code of the system, encompassing the naming of variables, parameters, methods, classes, packages, and so on.
+The ubiquitous language should be reflected in the source code of the system, including the naming of variables, parameters, methods, classes, packages, and so on.
 Moreover, in DDD projects, it’s recommended to have the following types of objects: entities, value objects, services, aggregates, and repositories.

 Exercises

 1. Suppose you work at a company that has an online food delivery app.
 You are in charge of designing the domain layer of this app.
-To accomplish this, you decided to use DDD.
-Describe then:
+To accomplish this, you have decided to use DDD.
+Describe:

 1. Five terms from the ubiquitous language